The mailings schedule

 If you are a Medicare beneficiary who receives one of these letters and does not respond to this

-September mailing, you risk losing your Extra Help benefits for 2021.
-If you qualify for the
+September mailing, you risk losing your Extra Help benefits for next year.

 letters you could receive in the mail that could affect whether you

 receive Medicare Part D Extra Help next year:(1) Letter from the Social Security Administration (or SSA): You Need to Show that You Still

 Each year the Social Security Administration (SSA) reviews the eligibility of

 selected low-income Medicare beneficiaries who are receiving financial